-Free radicals damage DNA and cell structures, leading to inflammation, rapid aging, and a host of degenerative physical and neurological diseases.
+Free radicals damage DNA and cell structures, leading to inflammation and rapid aging.
+They are also the hosts of degenerative physical and neurological diseases.

 Milk-induced oxidative stress might also explain some of the other studies that associate dairy intake with other conditions, like acne and allergies.